 Morph Cycles is a manufacturer of custom mountain bike frames based in Hampshire, UK.

 Morph is best known for producing full suspension, steel trail/enduro bikes - which have been featured on Pinkbike, WideOpen, Singletrack, The Loam Wolf and GMBN Tech.

 Why are Morph Frames Different?

 Tom Bugler, Morph Cycles founder:

 "Back in 2017 I was riding a popular trail bike from a big brand - and it was a good bike.
-On my local trails in Hampshire it was super good - but whenever I wanted to hit something big or went to a bike park I was just wishing for a bit more bike.
+On my local trails in Hampshire it was super good - but whenever I went to bike parks and tackled bigger and gnarlier stuff I was just wishing for a bit more bike.
 More aggressive geo and a bit more travel, particularly up front"

 "This lead me to think about how a bike could be adapted for different kinds of riding - wouldn't it be cool if I could put a 160 fork on my trail bike without messing up the geo?
 This got me thinking and lead me to come up with the flipchip you currently see on Morph Cycles bikes"

 Morph Cycles frames can be run with a 140 or 160mm fork.
 With a 140 fork and the flipchip in the highest position the bike has trail bike geometry and characteristics.
 Switch to a 160 fork though and put the flipchip in the lowest position and the geometry is much more aggressive and the extra travel and higher front end helps the bike to navigate steeper terrain.
 The BB remains the same height and the pedalling position is great in both configuration.
 It's kind of like two bikes in one.